amitbl/blocktube/README.md

 * Block comments via **User** / **Comment content**
 * Block videos within YouTube using context menus
 * Blocked videos do not appear anywhere on the site
+* Support for `m.youtube.com` on Firefox for Android and Kiwi Browser
 * Block complete channels
 * Supports both keywords and raw Regex
 * Does not break or limit any features of YouTube like playlist or autoplay